Migrating Legacy Applications

 manifest.yml

-, then deletemanifest.yml
+extensions, then deletemanifest.yml

-file - Move any application hooks you have set up under
+file. - Move any application hooks under

 scripts